kiyohiro8/InstaGAN/README.md

 $ python train.py params.yaml
 ```

-After execution, a directory with the following structure will be created to store the learning results.
+After execution, a checkpoint directory with the following structure will be created to store the learning results.

 ```
 ├── result